mlebreuil/netbox-contract-utils/README.md

 Create a netbox folder.
 clone the netbox-contract repository.
 Copy the .devcontainer, requirement.txt, database-init.py, netbox-configuration.py and netbox-configuration-final.py folder/files to your root directory.
+Update the .env file in the .devcontainer folder.
 Get [netbox demo data](https://github.com/netbox-community/netbox-demo-data) relevant for the version you are working on.

 Save the workspace definition file to the root of the netbox folder File > Save workspace as

-update the .env file in the .devcontainer folder.

 Press F1
 Dev Container: Rebuild container and reopen in container

 ### initialize the database

-Copy the requirements.txt file to ythe root of the netbox folder
+Copy the requirements.txt file to the root of the netbox folder

 ```bash
 pip install -r requirements.txt